-Master: The role is root.
+Master: Enable Single IP Management and to be a Master Switch.
+The role is root.
 User connects to the Master and can control the Slaves in the same SIP group.

-Slave: The role is slave.
+Slave: Enable Single IP Management and to be a Slave Switch.
+The role is slave.
 User connects to the switch what is a slave via Master management GUI.